mhernandes/keyguard/readme.md

 # KeyGuard
 This is a basic password manager.
-I created that just for practice and I separated password insertion and encoding in two classes, so you can use any type of encode/hash/whatever you wanna use.
+I created that just for practice and I separated password insertion and (en/de)coding in two classes, so you can use any type of encode/hash/whatever you wanna use.